České Budějovice – Beer and Beyond

 In the Heart of South Bohemia

-Serving as the capital of South Bohemia, České Budějovice is best known outside the Czech Republic for being the birthplace of Budvar, the ancestor to contemporary Budweiser beer.
+Serving as the capital of South Bohemia, České Budějovice is best known outside the Czech Republic for being the birthplace of Budvar, the original Czech lager behind the name Budweiser in Europe, although it’s distinct from the American brand.
 While you can visit the brewery and sample the product, there is much more to this city than that.

-České Budějovice is an important city historically that has maintained its relevance to the present.
-Established in 1265 as a royal city to enable the king of Bohemia, Přemysl Otakar II, to project his power into the region.
-The city was fortified and was strategically important in both the Hussite Wars and the Thirty Years’ War.
+České Budějovice is an important city historically that has maintained its relevance into the present.
+Established in 1265 as a royal city to enable King Přemysl Otakar II to project his power into the region, it was fortified and played strategic roles in both the Hussite Wars and the Thirty Years’ War.

-From a very early stage, the city flourished as a commercial, cultural and political hub for the region.
-It built its early wealth through the mining of local silver deposits, fish farming, salt, beer and transport.
-The city’s placement on the Vltava and Malše rivers made it very important for boat trasnport.
-In the early-mid 1800s it became part of the first horse drawn-tramway on Continental Europe when a line connecting it to Linz, Austria was established.
+From an early stage, the city flourished as a commercial, cultural and political hub for the region.
+It built its wealth through mining local silver deposits, fish farming, salt trade, brewing, and transport.
+Its location on the Vltava and Malše rivers made it important for boat traffic.
+In the early to mid-1800s, it became part of one of

-The city still serves as an important transport hub in the region as well as an important centre for beer production; it is home not only to the aforementioned Budweiser Budvar brewery, but also the Samson brewery.
-The city has also built its economy on manufacturing; a notable company in both historical and contemporary contexts to the city is Koh-I-Noor Hartmuth, one of the world’s oldest art and office supply manufacturers.
+Today, the city remains a key transport hub and an important centre for beer production.
+It’s home not only to the renowned Budweiser Budvar brewery but also to the Samson brewery.
+Manufacturing is another cornerstone of the local economy; a notable company both historically and today is Koh-I-Noor Hardtmuth, one of the world’s oldest manufacturers of art and office supplies.

-České Budějovice is also a centre for education, being the home of the University of South Bohemia and the Institute of Technology and Economics.
+České Budějovice is also a centre for education, home to the University of South Bohemia and the Institute of Technology and Economics.České Budějovice is also a centre for education, being the home of the University of South Bohemia and the Institute of Technology and Economics.

 Looking in the direction of the centre from the parkland directly west of it.